FASHION

 Weston/Hulton Archive/Getty Images

-There’s a reason Greek-American opera singer Maria Callas was known as “La Divina,” or the divine one.
+There’s a reason the Greek-American opera singer Maria Callas was known as “La Divina,” or the divine one.
 In addition to the late soprano’s recognizable bel canto singing style, her distinctive, dark features became a pivotal part of her image.
-While the Manhattan-born songstress was often the subject of outsized attention from the press (like her alleged temperamental behavior and affair with shipping magnate Aristotle Onassis), she became one of the most recognizable international artists of the ’50s and ’60s and is still one of classical music’s best selling voices.
+Despite the Manhattan-born songstress being the subject of outsized attention from the press (like her alleged temperamental behavior and affair with shipping magnate Aristotle Onassis), she was one of the most recognizable international artists of the ’50s and ’60s and is still one of classical music’s best selling voices.

-Both on and off the stage, Callas’ personal style epitomized glamour in every sense of the word with dramatic furs, dreamy ball gowns, and nearly everything in between.
-Fittingly, Callas’ life (specifcally her latter years) will be the subject of Chilean auteur Pablo Larraín’s upcoming biopic, Maria, starring Angelina Jolie.
-Photos of the American actress, who is also known for her equally chic style, as the opera singer have already hit the press—and the resemblance is rather uncanny.
-So, as we wait for Maria to grace our screens, take a look back at Maria Callas’ signature style, below.
+Both on and off the stage, Callas’s personal style epitomized glamour in every sense of the word with dramatic furs, dreamy ball gowns, and nearly everything in between.
+Fittingly, Callas’s life (specifically her latter years in 1970s Paris) are the subject of Chilean auteur Pablo Larraín’s new biopic, Maria, starring Angelina Jolie.
+The American actress, who wore equally as dramatic furs and costume to channel the late diva, learned several of Callas’s most famous songs for the show-stopping role.
+So, as Maria finally makes its way to theaters and Netflix screens, take a look back at Maria Callas’s signature style, below.

 R. Powell/Hulton Archive/Getty Images

-Personifying ’50s travel style in a elegant suit set and hat during a trip to London.
+Personifying ’50s travel style in an elegant suit set and hat during a trip to London.

 Archivio Cameraphoto Epoche/Hulton Archive/Getty Images